foorpyxof/foorpyxof/README.md

 - My pronouns are: she/her
 - I am a second-year student at The Hague University of Applied Sciences
 - I study Network- and Systems Engineering
+- I am a self-proclaimed Tech Freedom Fighter and an Open Source enthousiast!
 - I have decent proficiency in Object-Oriented programming style
 - Am currently learning C and C++, and am very interested in other low-level languages such as ASM.
 - I am in the process of writing my own C/C++ library :D | Check it out [here](https://github.com/foorpyxof/fpxlibc).
 It's quite empty still, but it's more for fun anyway 😅
+- I am working on getting my AS set up

 ---